 Experience Time Selector

 Can display a calendar with optional choices for time, price categories – adults, children etc. as well as Extras for up-selling and a book button.
-This widget works with the checkout widget.
+This widget can optionally work with the checkout widget.
 So visitors to your site select the date, make some choices and then click on the Book button.
 Two things can happen…they can either be redirected to a designated checkout page on your site which hosts your checkout widget.
 Or, the visitor doesn’t get redirectedand they are prompted to enter their personal details and card information for payment or pay on arrival.

-The checkout widget should be added to a designated checkout page on your website where you want customers to go after they have booked a product.
-Settings within Bokun will allow you to add the name of the checkout page on the time selector widget.
+When generated, the checkout widget should be added to a designated checkout page on your website where you want customers to go after they have booked a product.
+Settings within Bokun will allow you to add the destination URL of the checkout page on the time selector widget.
 Below is an example of a checkout page with a product.

 Experience Product List